ethanyanjiali/deep-vision/Hourglass/tensorflow/README.md

 # Stacked Hourglass Network - TensorFlow 2
 TensorFlow 2 implemetation of Stacked Hourglass Network (Hourglass-104) with Multi-GPU training support.
-This is the minimal implementation to start training.
-I haven't add sufficient data preprocessing and postprocessing yet, such as person cropping and NMS.
+I've trained the model with MPII dataset.
+To train with your own dataset, you will need to create TF Records and maybe change the preprocess.py file accordinly.

 ## Set Up Dataset